Top Stories Online and on Social Media in 2018

 "I could hear something and all sudden I could hear the rattle and he was right--right there by my chair right where that cord is at," Burton said.
 "He was all coiled up."

-At number one is the investigation into missing teen Thomas Brown from Canadian.
 He has been missing since Nov.
 2016.
-This summer, investigators said it is no longer a missing persons case, but there is a 90% chance it is a homicide, and new information has led them to three persons of interest.
+This summer, investigators said it is no longer a missing person case, but there is a 90% chance it is a homicide, and new information has led them to three persons of interest.

 As an honorable mention, check out this heartwarming video of a father who crossed the U.S.-Mexico border for his daughter's high school graduation.
 This story has more than 2-million views across our platforms.